A sequential ensemble approach to epidemic modeling: Combining Hawkes and SEIR models using SMC$^2$: Abstract

 \section{Abstract}

 This paper proposes a sequential ensemble methodology for epidemic modeling that integrates discrete-time Hawkes processes (DTHP) and Susceptible-Exposed-Infectious-Removed (SEIR) models.
 Motivated by the need for accurate and reliable epidemic forecasts to inform timely public health interventions, we develop a flexible model averaging (MA) framework using Sequential Monte Carlo Squared.
-While generating estimates from each model individually, our approach dynamically assigns them weights based on their incrementally estimated marginal likelihoods, accounting for both model and parameter uncertainty to produce a single ensemble estimate.
-We assess the methodology through simulation studies mimicking abrupt changes in epidemic dynamics, followed by an application to the Irish influenza and COVID-19 outbreaks.
+While generating estimates from each model individually, our approach dynamically assigns them weights based on their incrementally estimated marginal likelihoods, accounting for both model and parameter uncertainty, to produce a single ensemble estimate.
+We assess the methodology through simulation studies mimicking abrupt changes in epidemic dynamics, followed by an application to the Irish influenza and COVID-19 epidemics.
 Our results show that combining the two models can improve both estimates of the infection trajectory and reproduction number compared to using either model alone.
-Moreover, the MA consistently produces more stable and informative estimates of the time-varying reproduction number, with credible intervals that maintain appropriate coverage.
-These features are particularly valuable in high-uncertainty contexts where reliable situational awareness is essential.
+Moreover, the MA consistently produces more stable and informative estimates of the time-varying reproduction number, with credible intervals that provide a realistic assessment of uncertainty.
+These features are particularly useful when epidemic dynamics change rapidly, enabling more reliable short-term forecasts and timely public health decisions.
 This research contributes to pandemic preparedness by enhancing forecast reliability and supporting more informed public health responses.

 \textbf{Keywords:} Sequential Monte Carlo Squared, Bayesian model averaging, SEIR model, Discrete-time Hawkes Process